wongsingfo/shift-pl/README.md

 ## Work Division

 We have spent nearly three months to complete and polish this project.
-We rewritten most of the codes provided by [TAPL](https://www.cis.upenn.edu/~bcpierce/tapl/) [9], including 2500+ line additions and 1200+ line deletions.
-During the process of development, we referred to several interesting papers and learnt a lot from them.
+We have rewritten most of the codes provided by [TAPL](https://www.cis.upenn.edu/~bcpierce/tapl/) [9], including 2500+ line additions and 1200+ line deletions.
+During the process of development, we read several interesting papers and learnt a lot from them.

 + Renze Chen: Frontend
   + Syntax/Parsing